Edwin-Mutembei/System-Performance/README.md

 # System-Performance
 A code to monitor CPU and Memory usage
-The code uses psutil(python system and processes utilities) - a cross-platform library for retrieving information on running processes and system utilizaation(CPU, Memory, DisKS, Network, Sensors)
+The code uses psutil (python system and processes utilities) - a cross-platform library for retrieving information on running processes and system utilization (CPU, Memory, DisKS, Network, Sensors)